Millennium March on Washington

 The Millennium March on Washington was an event to raise awareness and visibility of lesbian, gay, bisexual and transgender (LGBT) people and issues of LGBT rights in the US, it was held April 28 through April 30, 2000 in Washington, DC.
 The Millennium Pride Festival was held prior to the March, it was a huge event that saw tens of thousands flock to the US capital.
 A march from the Washington Monument to the front lawn of the United States Capitol took place on April 30, where the crowd was addressed by several members of Congress and, via video, by President Bill Clinton.
 Estimates of attendance ranged from 200,000 to 1 million people.
-Including a 18 year old Pete Buttigieg.
+Including an 18 year old Pete Buttigieg.

 Equality Rocks concert

 One of the weekend's more successful events was the sellout Equality Rocks concert produced by LGBT rights organization Human Rights Campaign.
 The concert was held in Washington's RFK Stadium and included stars such as Melissa Etheridge, George Michael, Pet Shop Boys, Garth Brooks, k.d. lang, and Tipper Gore.